 Kyle Hunter, Articled Student

 Kamloops criminal law firm, Smith Law Group, is pleased to welcome back Kyle Hunter, a recent TRU Law graduate.
 Kyle began his articles with Brad Smith, QC in August 2021.
-He is scheduled to complete the Professional Legal Training Course by September 2021.
+He completed the Professional Legal Training Course in September 2021.

 Kyle first joined the law firm as a summer student in 2020 where he gained experience in criminal law while working with BC criminal lawyers Brad Smith, QC and Danielle Ching McNamee.
 Kyle is keen to continue working with Smith Law Group, helping people charged with a criminal offence or who are being investigated by the police.